jubishop/logviewer/README.md

 logviewer --level info example.ndjson
 ```

 Only includes log entries with level "info" and above in the HTML file.
-You can then use the interactive dropdown in the browser to filter further.
+You can then use the interactive dropdown in the browser to filter within those entries.

 ### Auto-Detection of Log Files